rainfireliang/COMM6320_IntroductionR/README.md

 number

 ```
 Another important data type is the logical type.
-There are two predefined variables:TRUE and FALSE
+There are two predefined variables: TRUE and FALSE
 ```{r}
 logic = TRUE
 logic